noahehall/theBookOfNoah/0current/frontendtech.md

 # accessibility
   - ARIA: accessible rich internet applications; set of attributes that define ways to make web content and applications more accessible to people with disabilities

-  - WCAG 2: Web Content Accessibility Guidelines
+  - WCAG: Web Content Accessibility Guidelines
     - defines how to make web content more accessible to people with disabilities
       - visual:
       - auditory: